dotnet/linker/docs/design/steps-explained.md

 # Inside the linker

-The linker is a quite small piece of code, and it pretty simple to address.
+The linker is quite a small piece of code, and it's pretty simple to address.
 Its only dependency is `Mono.Cecil`, that is used to read, modify and write back the assemblies.